 Practice Inspection General Information

-Practice Inspection is mandated by Regulation 10-1, adopted by the Council pursuant to our governing legislation and bylaws.
+Practice Inspection is mandated by Regulation 18-1, adopted by the Council pursuant to our governing legislation and by-laws.
 Initiatives by the provincial bodies have resulted in the implementation of a harmonized approach to the performance of inspections and the evaluation of inspection results (i.e., provincial/Ordre Practice Inspection Committees).

 Objective and Scope of Practice Inspection

 The objective of Practice Inspection is the protection of the public by assessing the compliance with professional standards of offices that perform assurance, compilation, and other specified engagements, and by taking appropriate follow-up or remedial action in instances of non-compliance.
 The public is further protected by Practice Inspection providing an educational experience to members.

 Essentially, through an assessment of quality controls and a review of current assurance and compilation engagement files, Practice Inspection identifies areas where an office may require assistance in maintaining prescribed professional standards.
 Practice Inspection does not set standards, nor is it a part of the disciplinary process of CPA Ontario.

 An office can apply for an exemption from practice inspection by completing and submitting a Declaration for Exemption.
 Under Regulation 18-1, Section 3,

 - It has not engaged in the practice of public accounting or has not been providing accounting services to the public during the preceding 12 months; or

 - It is or will be discontinuing engaging in the practice of public accounting and providing accounting services to the public within three months from the date of a notice of inspection; or

 - It is a professional corporation whose sole purpose is to hold member’s interest in another public accounting practice, AND the member performs no public accounting services within the professional corporation other than through the aforementioned other public accounting practice, which practice is subject to selection for inspection in the normal course of a practice inspection cycle.